vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 143

 """ Same as Coturmukha or the four-faced Demiurge.
-The first authorship belongs to him of the Yoga- Šāstra.
+The first authorship belongs to him of the Yoga- Śāstra.
 Pātañjala and other works are based upon that Original.

 140 The Satva (pure), Rajas (mixed) and Tamas (impure) properties of matter, which affect the mind as they happen to be each in the ascendant, See Vedanta-Sutras II.
 1. 1ff: